 Shortly after 1800, the last of the survivors was removed from the floating section which had been listing to port and slowly sinking.
 The hulk was then sunk by 3-inch and 40-millimeter fire from the patrol craft.

-Underhill's name was struck from the Navy list on 1 September 1945.
+Underhill's name was stricken from the Navy Register on 1 September 1945.